psiori/carrera-challenge/autoencoder_track_zero/README.md

 Our own baseline network achieved an error of 0.288 on the test set.
 Preprocessing of the benchmark included scaling and reshaping.

-# Prizes

-The top three submissions (ranked according to lowest errors on the test set) are awarded prizes of XXX.
-Another prize of XXX is awarded to the visually best embedding of the testing images, according to the committee’s decision.

-Prizes are awarded on XXX.
-Please send your submissions to leonhard@psiori.com